Blog Post

 Search engines collect information – like relationships – through social sites, so they will quickly determine a fake review from someone close to you.
 Fake reviews are more damaging than beneficial and will hurt online credibility.
 Never be inclined to review your own company.

 When minor details are incorrect, a search engine can assume that the listings for a single company are entirely different businesses.
-The business loses the credibility of that listing and the link juice.
+The business loses credibility for that listing and its link juice.

 A company that lists correct information on all platforms across the net sends better signals to search engines – they are saying, “we are one business, at one address, and we have bothered to update our listing in all these places”.
 Google picks up signals from all over the web, not just from a website.